hb9kns/cwondr/wishlist.md

 - TRX freq range at least 432000..432400 kHz, up to 438000 if possible; may be reduced for manual and automatic scans
 - antenna: dedicated socket / headphone cable / key cable
 - TX: 0.05, 0.5, 5 W; 0.5 default
-- RX: direct conversion with electronic 0.1 kHz steps or less
+- RX: direct conversion or BFO/SSB type with electronic 0.1 kHz steps or less

 ## User Interface

 - mechanical off/volume knob, or electronic volume setting
-- 8 buttons: MENU, ESC, ENTER, +, -, A, Z, (RESET)
+- at least 8 buttons: MENU, ESC, ENTER, +, -, A, Z, (RESET)
 - output by side tone in Morse code, default speed 20 WpM
 - LED optional (blinking with side tone)
 - 2 headphone jacks, optionally one with deactivated loudspeaker (low sound quality ok)